Private Cloud on AWS Deployment Options

 The standard dedicated deployment is a single-region, high availability solution, but the GEO-HA add-on extends the cluster with a geographically-distributed region where the maximum round-trip latency does not exceed 100 milliseconds.
 This is referred to as a high-availability GEO cluster, which is a warm standby configuration with failure handling for rapid recovery during a regional outage.

 Auth0's dedicated deployments are ISO27001, SOC 2 Type II, ISO27018, and HIPAA BAA compliant, but the PCI Certified add-on ensures that your deployment is compliant with PCI-DSS requirements as well.

 Additional dev environments

 Auth0’s default public Guardian MFA application (the app you can download from your MobileOS's AppStore) is not compatible with dedicated instances because it is always pointing to cloud shared endpoints.
 However, you can still leverage Auth0 Guardian via the Guardian SDK.
 Using the Guardian SDK, you can build your own MFA application that calls the Guardian API and can provide push notifications via Guardian.
-You can still leverage third-party MFA solutions via Auth0, such as Duo or Google Authenticator, while deployed within Private Cloud, this simply would not leverage Auth0 Guardian.
+You can still leverage third-party MFA solutions via Auth0, such as Duo or Google Authenticator, while deployed within Private Cloud on AWS, this simply would not leverage Auth0 Guardian.

 User import and export